prajwolpakka/git_github_demo/README.md

 3. git add file_name //tracks the file for version control or alternatively: git add . //tracks all the files
 4. git commit -m "Commit Message here"
+5. git log --oneline //Gives the information of all the commits